dstearle/fire-sight/readme.md

 **To Do List:**

-- Navbar:
+- Navbar: remove login/register
 - About Section: Import "About The Developer" section, general readme stuff
-- Dashboard Section: Functionality for register and login buttons, view of post manager for user
+- Dashboard Section: view for login and register for guests
+- Sightings: Add maps for posts, redesign posts
 - Misc:

 <br>

 **Future Developments:**

-- Sightings Page: posts with pictures and maybe location?
+- Sightings Page: posts with pictures and maybe location? https://leafletjs.com/
-- Collapsable categories
-- Ghost shrimp for skeleton screen demo
-- Mark up/down sales?
-- New categories for snails/plants
-- Show sale/buy amount

 <br>